JuliaLang/julia/doc/src/manual/performance-tips.md

 ```

 Notice that in this example there are multiple packages loaded, some with `__init__()` functions, some of which cause
 compilation of which some is recompilation.
+Recompilation is caused by earlier packages invalidating methods, then in
+these cases when the following packages run their `__init__()` function some hit recompilation before the code can be run.

+Further, note the `Statistics` extension `SparseArraysExt` has been activated because `SparseArrays` is in the dependency
+tree. i.e. see `0.4 ms  Statistics → SparseArraysExt`.

 This report gives a good opportunity to review whether the cost of dependency load time is worth the functionality it brings.
 Also the `Pkg` utility `why` can be used to report why a an indirect dependency exists.